 Through the years, I've only been served by a few demonstrably incompetent waiting staffers at restaurants.
 But I tend to give even those folks the benefit of the doubt.

 Why?
-Because together with dining room hosts and hostesses, waiters are sandwiched uncomfortably in the middle, between managers, cooks, bussers, and customers.
+Because, together with dining room hosts and hostesses, serving staff are sandwiched uncomfortably in the middle, between managers, cooks, bussers, and customers.
 Each of those other people have their own sets of pressures and expectations, each of them likely to make the waiting staff the objects of loud criticism and nastiness.

 Plus, it's hard work: Standing and scurrying for hours.
-Patiently explaining menu choices and patiently dealing with customer choices that have nothing to do with the items on the menu.
-Toting large trays of hot food (or cold, if the kitchen is in slow gear).
+Patiently explaining menu choices, dealing with customer choices that have nothing to do with the items on the menu, and toting large trays of hot food (or cold, if the kitchen is in slow gear), to name just a few things that make waiting tables hard work.

 I have a set of simple rules that I try to follow in dealing with waiting staff: